udacity/ipnd-webcasts/General/2015-07-21-planning_website_front_to_back/README.md

 Front-End deals with what the users sees on their web browser.
 The components we classify as front-end such HTML, CSS, user design, color schemes, page design, and JavaScript fall under front-end.

-Back-End deals with what the users do not see such as server administration and maintenance, API Endpoints, database design, web server and wser account administration.
+Back-End deals with what the users do not see such as server administration and maintenance, API Endpoints, database design, web server and user account administration.

 Therefore we can put all of our specifications and components into these two big categories.